Travel

 Please note this bus service does not stop at any other locations other than Reading and the London Heathrow terminals.

-If you plan to book a coach for you and your friends from a private operator to drop you off / pick you up at Reading Festival please email coaches@readingfestival.com to book your time slots.
-The bus pick up and drop off is very busy so it’s important you let us know when you are coming.
-There is a £20 (+booking fee) payment associated.
+If you plan to book a coach for you and your friends from a private operator to drop you off / pick you up at Pepsi MAX presents Reading Festival please go ahead and book your coach.